StaccatoSemibreve/gardenofchaos.xyz/editable/thoughts-weights2.md

 However, we don't care about this, we care whether it's calculable!
 The first two cases absolutely are, and it turns out that the vast majority of the time, systems where the defender has more options than the attacker are still calculable.
 And very conveniently, whenever it is calculable, the pseudoinverse (yes this is a real thing, I know it sounds silly) does the job for us!

 It's probably better for me to show you, through the language of linear algebra.
-In the following, M is a matrix, N is that matrix's pseudoinverse, w is the vertical vector of weights, E is the EV, O is a vertical vector of 1s that is the correct length for the calculation, and Ot is similar but horizontal.
+In the following, M is the matrix of values, where each row represents a defensive option (ie, an option by the player whose weights we are not calculating), N is that matrix's pseudoinverse, w is the vertical vector of weights for the attacker (well, for the player whose options are represented by the columns of M), E is the EV, O is a vertical vector of 1s that is the correct length for the calculation, and Ot is similar but horizontal.
 First, we shall calculate w, then we shall calculate E in terms of w.

 ```
 M×w = ev×O